renovatebot/renovate/docs/usage/configuration-options.md

 Behaviour details:

-- Renovate only adds labels when it creates the PR
+- Renovate creates PRs with the currently configured/applicable labels
 - If you remove labels which Renovate added, it won't re-apply them
 - If you change your config, the new/changed labels are applied to any open PRs